faraasaaay/vooice/voice-server-api/README.md

 # WebRTC Voice Server API

 This is the backend signaling server for the WebRTC voice calling application.
+This should be deployed separately from the frontend.

 ## Features